Installation procedure for DX UIM in a Microsoft Windows cluster environment

 Deploy and Configure the Robot:

-1. You need to get the robot_update 5.70HF1 or 7.91 or later version from ca support team or web archive as these releases support IP virtualization.
+1. You need to get the latest robot_update 5.70HF1 or 7.91 or a later version from the support team or web archive as these releases support IP virtualization.

 2. Download robot_update (5.70HF1 or 7.91 or later version) to your local archive.

 4. Deploy the new robot package to the existing primary hub robot.
-Go to archive and right click on right frame of the window and click on import and select the file copied in local drive.
-Note: The distribution process can report that the deployment finished with unknown status but this message can be ignored and move forward.
+Go to archive and right-click on the right frame of the window and click on import and select the file copied in the local drive.
+Note: The distribution process can report that the deployment finished with unknown status but this message can be ignored and you can move forward.

 5. Edit the robot configuration: